-Figuring OID.
-This discussion shows how to figure OID on debt instruments issued after 1984 using a constant yield method, also known as the "exact" method.
+Figuring OID using the constant yield method.
+This discussion shows how to figure OID on debt instruments issued after 1984 using a constant yield method.
 (The special rules that apply to contingent payment debt instruments and inflation-indexed debt instruments are explained later.)
-This method corresponds to the actual economic accrual of interest.
 OID is allocated over the life of the instrument through adjustments to the issue price for each accrual period.